Safer and more resilient communities is the shared vision of Victoria’s emergency management sector.

 The future of emergency management in Victoria is going to be shaped by the global challenges that confront us and the long-term impacts they have on our communities.

 We can expect more acute shocks, more often, as Victoria experiences higher-than-average temperatures, reduced rainfall, increased drought conditions and more extreme weather events, including more frequent bushfires and storm activity.

 Combined with the challenges of chronic stresses such as population growth, urbanisation, and technological advances we can expect an increase in the consequences of pandemics, disease outbreaks, security threats and telecommunication hazards.

-The Community Resilience Framework will ensure we have a modern, resilience-based emergency management system that values and understands community contribution and puts people at the centre of decision-making.
+The Community Resilience Framework for Emergency Management will ensure we have a modern, resilience-based emergency management system that values and understands community contribution and puts people at the centre of decision-making.

 The Community Resilience Framework is listed as one of the priority actions under the Victorian Emergency Management Strategic Action Plan and development of the project has been divided into three key stages:

 Stage 1: Map community resilience challenges and outcomes – completed.

 Stage 2: Undertake broad community engagement to test and discuss the key relationships between the emergency management sector, potential community resilience outcomes and challenges and the definition of resilience – completed.

 Stage 3: Develop the Community Resilience Framework for Emergency Management in Victoria- completed.